Butaan (Gray’s Monitor)

 About

 Until its rediscovery in the 1980s, this monitor lizard species was believed to be extinct.
-The Zoo’s success in breeding this rare and poorly understood reptile in 2014 was lauded by Daniel Bennett, the world’s foremost expert in this lizard family as “the most significant breakthrough in monitor lizard husbandry this century.”
+The L.A.
+Zoo’s success in breeding this rare and poorly understood reptile in 2014 was lauded by Daniel Bennett, the world’s foremost expert in this lizard family as “the most significant breakthrough in monitor lizard husbandry this century.”

 A Very Big Family